julian-klode/lingolang/docs/basics.md

 ```

 #### Channels
-Goroutines are often combined with channels to provide an extended form of CSP [@hoare1978communicating].
+Goroutines are often combined with channels to provide an extended form of Communicating Sequential Processes [@hoare1978communicating].
 A channel is a concurrent-safe queue, and can be buffering or unbuffered:

 ```go
 var unbuffered = make(chan int)  // sending blocks until value has been read